Blockstream/satellite/doc/quick-reference.md

 # Quick Reference

-This page contains a quick reference guide for the Blockstream Satellite receiver setup.
-In a nutshell, you need to go through the following:
+This page contains a quick reference guide for the Blockstream Satellite receiver setup and its general usage.
+Please refer to the [main guide](README.md) for detailed explanations on all steps.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->